mmmarinho/mmmarinho.github.io/_pages/teaching/FEN-CO3982S3.md

 <span style="color:red">**Registration open for 2022 A1A2.
 Classes start October 2022.**</span>

-*Register your information using your ECCS account [https://forms.gle/x3bMJmPucZrb446z5](https://forms.gle/x3bMJmPucZrb446z5)*
+*Register your information using information at [https://forms.gle/x3bMJmPucZrb446z5](https://forms.gle/x3bMJmPucZrb446z5)* UTokyo students: please use your ECCS account.

 <!--<span style="color:red">**No longer accepting students for the Summer semester.
 Information on the Autumn semester should be available around September 2022**</span>.-->